Manos: The Hands of Fate: Copyright dispute

 In general, any work first published in the United States before March 1989 required a copyright notice, or the work was not copyrighted.
 Manos: The Hands of Fate is in the public domain because director Harold Warren failed to include a copyright notice in the film.
 When news broke of Solovey's restoration, the son of Harold Warren, Joe Warren, started exploring the possibility that the film was not in the public domain, seeking to prevent others from profiting from his father's work.
 Warren discovered in 2013 that the script had been copyrighted and registered in the Library of Congress, and he believes that this copyright also applies to the film.
 No precedent exists for this case so the legal status of the film is uncertain.
 Solovey applied copyright on his restored version, an action that Warren believes is unenforceable, though has not sought any legal action against Solovey.
 Warren obtained pending publication of a trademark on the phrase Manos: The Hands of Fate, which could have impacted the various fanworks if the United States Patent and Trademark Office finalized approval.
 However, the trademark filing has since been abandoned as of December 6, 2018, for a "failure to respond or late response".

-Home video releases
+Home media

-Shout!
-Factory released a special edition with both the MST3K and uncut versions called Manos y Manos.
+Shout Factory released a special edition with both the MST3K and uncut versions called Manos y Manos.
 A DVD of the original was published by Alpha Video, which also released original versions of other MST3K films such as Teenagers from Outer Space and Eegah.